acpennington/GoatController/docs/cardnotes.md

 -  Disturbance Strategy: possibly could use a helper script
 -  Fire Sorceror/Fuh-Rin-Ka-Zan: add a parameter to RANDOM_DISCARD to allow it to discard 2 cards
 -  Heavy Slump: needing to shuffle 8+ cards back into your deck is kind of obnoxious
+-  Mazera DeVille: needs to discard up to 3 cards